Palestinian protest family Tamimi says travel abroad denied

 Her father, Bassem, said they were informed by the Palestinian Ministry of Civil Affairs they are barred by the Israeli Authorities from leaving.

-He said they were set to leave last week upon initiation by pro-Palestinian groups in Belgium, France and Spain.
+He said they were set to leave last week upon invitation by pro-Palestinian groups in Belgium, France and Spain.

 There was no immediate comment from Israel Sunday.